stacks-network/docs/src/pages/stacks-blockchain/overview.md

 You can view accounts, blocks, transactions, and smart contracts broadcasted to the Stacks 2.0 blockchain using the [**Stacks 2.0 Explorer**](https://testnet-explorer.blockstack.org/).

 -> The Explorer consumes the [Stacks 2.0 Blockchain API](https://blockstack.github.io/stacks-blockchain-api/).
-You can use this public API for programatic access to the blockchain.
+You can use this public API for programmatic access to the blockchain.

 ## Tutorials